Nicole-Scalera/Nicole-Scalera/README.md

 <details>
 <summary style="font-size: 15px;"><b>🔭 I’m currently working on ...</b></summary>
 <p>
 <p><i><a href="https://github.com/Nicole-Scalera/project-raven">Package Co.</a></i>, a 3D first-person horror game made in Unity.
-I am one of the lead developers and have constructed the game in Unity & C# using JetBrains Rider, and version controlling the project with GitHub and GitKraken.</p>
+I am one of the lead developers and have constructed the game with C# using JetBrains Rider, and I version controlling the project with GitHub and GitKraken.</p>
 </details>

 <p>